h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

   Missing values are interpreted as containing information (i.e., missing for a reason), rather than missing at random.
 During tree building, split decisions for every node are found by minimizing the loss function and treating missing values as a separate category that can go either left or right.

+  **Note**: Unlike in GLM, in DRF numerical values are handled the same way as categorical values.
+Missing values are not imputed with the mean, as is done by default in GLM.

 -  **How does the algorithm handle missing values during testing?**

   During scoring, missing values follow the optimal path that was determined for them during training (minimized loss function).